shub-garg/Email-Crawler-Analyser-and-Visualizer/README.md

 iupui.edu -> indiana.edu

-So all the folks from the various Indiana University campuses are tracked together
+So all the folks from the various Indiana University campuses are tracked together.

 You can re-run the gmodel.py over and over as you look at the data, and add mappings to make the data cleaner and cleaner.
 When you are done, you will have a nicely